rfakhouri/cicdepresentations/handson/infrastructure-as-code.md

 In this lab we are going to create the infrastructure that we are going to be deploying our application to

+0. Login using az login _Terraform uses your login credentials to create infrastructure_
-1. Create a new folder
+0. Create a new folder
 0. Use the following instructions to create a Terraform file Virtual Machine
     https://www.terraform.io/docs/providers/azurerm/r/virtual_machine.html
 0. Ensure the Infrastructure is located in Canada and tag it with your name